cgkineo/adapt-pageNav/README.md

 - _next (navigates directly to the next page, if exists, without having to navigate via the menu)
 - _sibling (1,2,3,4 etc buttons representing each sibling page)
 - _close (closes the course window - only possible if the course was launched in a popup window)

+### When to use
+Only if your AAT had the old quicknav extension and now needs to use the quicknav component.
+It is not possible to have both the extension and the component installed with the same name.